napari/island-dispatch/source/blog/napari-xarray.md

 To fully realize the potential of an integration between Xarray and napari, some deep changes in napari may be required.
 Therefore, we have developed a phased plan that progresses from simple to more complex enhancements, culminating in solutions that require more fundamental changes to how napari handles data.

+In addition to the roadmap below we are maintaining a meta-issue that tracks all relevant issues in napari.
+That issue is [napari-xarray #11](https://github.com/napari/napari-xarray/issues/11).

 #### 1: Basic Metadata Mapping (Proof of Concept)

 This first step is the easiest, as it requires no changes to napari's core and can be implemented in a simple script or plugin.